erik-de-bont/bitcoind/README.md

 Update Info
 ------------
-2024.03.24 : Upgrade bitcoind in docker image from version 25.1 to 26.0
-2023.11.03 : Upgrade bitcoind in docker image from version 25.0 to 25.1
+2024.05.02 : Upgrade bitcoind in docker image from version 26.0 to 27.0 and switched to debian base image 2024.03.24 : Upgrade bitcoind in docker image from version 25.1 to 26.0 2023.11.03 : Upgrade bitcoind in docker image from version 25.0 to 25.1
 2023.06.08 : Upgrade bitcoind in docker image from version 24.0.1 to 25.0